 As a reminder, these guidelines only apply to on-site, credit-bearing forms of experiential learning; they do not apply if the experience is entirely virtual and/or it is not being completed for academic credit.

-- The new Release of Liability, signed by the student.
+- The Release of Liability, signed by the student; see here.
 In the case of a higher-risk placement, the student will sign a COVID-19-specific waiver.

-- Any other paperwork otherwise required for the specific experience, e.g., an affiliation agreement for certain types of field work.
+- Any other forms otherwise required for the specific experience, e.g., an internship learning agreement as prepared by the college or department for all internships — see the agreement outline (pdf) — or an affiliation agreement for certain types of field work.